NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

 * Creative concepts

-Studio combines technology and creativity, forming the visual and cultural side of NebulaStack.
+Studio combines technology and creativity, forming the visual and cultural side of NESTIMS.

 ## Project Philosophy

-**NebulaStack** is built upon several core principles:
+**NESTIMS** is built upon several core principles:

 ### 1. Honesty